Kelvinson/tensorflow-gpu-install-ubuntu-16.04/README.md

 ``` bash
 source activate gym
 ```
+8. Istall

-8.1 Install mujuco(do it as the official docs said, it is easy) Note to Add these two lines to the end of ~/.bashrc:
+- Install mujuco(do it as the official docs said, it is easy) Note to Add these two lines to the end of ~/.bashrc:
 ```
 export LD_LIBRARY_PATH="/home/kelvinson/.mujoco/mjpro150/bin:${LD_LIBRARY_PATH}"
 export LD_LIBRARY_PATH="/usr/local/nvidia/lib64:${LD_LIBRARY_PATH}"
 ```
-8.2 Intall the esentials of mujoco-py
-# clone gym to local: inside gym env, pip install --ignore-installed pip (required by gym )
-# follow the [docker file](https://github.com/openai/mujoco-py/blob/master/Dockerfile)to install perquisites of mujoco-py.
-(I have simplified it to the file build_dependencies in the main repo)
+- Intall the esentials of mujoco-py clone gym to local: inside gym env, pip install --ignore-installed pip (required by gym ) follow the [docker file](https://github.com/openai/mujoco-py/blob/master/Dockerfile)to install perquisites of mujoco-py.
+(I have simplified it to the file build_dependencies in the main repo) \
-# now let's install the gym env:
+- now let's install the gym env:
 ```bash
  LD_LIBRARY_PATH=$HOME/.mujoco/mjpro150/bin pip install mujoco-py pip install -e '.[all]' --no-cache-dir
 ```

-After that I have to downgrade pyglet used by classic control task to 1.2.4 or the SpaceInvader cannot be rendered
+- After that I have to downgrade pyglet used by classic control task to 1.2.4 or the SpaceInvader cannot be rendered

-optional: Install tensorflow with GPU support for python 3.6
+- optional: Install tensorflow with GPU support for python 3.6
 ``` bash
 pip install tensorflow-gpu